widdowquinn/Teaching-2015-03-17-UoD_compgenvis/README.md

-# README.md - Teaching-UoD-Comparative-Genomics-Visualisation
+# README.md - BS32010 University of Dundee

 ## Overview

-This repository contains teaching materials used in delivering the BS32010 bioinformatics course lecture and workshops on "Comparative Genome Analysis and Visualisation" at the University of Dundee, 2016
+This repository contains teaching materials used in delivering the BS32010 bioinformatics course lecture and workshops on "Comparative Genome Analysis and Visualisation" at the University of Dundee, March 2016

 The format has changed since 2015, and now takes the form of: